SwissDataScienceCenter/renku-search/modules/search-query-docs/docs/manual.md

 within the minimum and maximum possible date for that partial timestamp.

-Since multiple values are compined using `OR`, it is possible to search in multiple ranges.
+Since multiple values are combined using `OR`, it is possible to search in multiple ranges.

 Example: